-GOV.UK Verify allows people to do their government business - viewing their driving licence information or applying for Universal Credit, say - simply and safely.
+GOV.UK Verify allows people to do their government business, for example viewing their driving licence information or applying for Universal Credit - simply and safely.

 Government must be sure that people are who they say they are when they’re using these kinds of services.

 And people using these services must be sure their information is safe, and private.

 The digital transformation of people’s lives, and of government, means the onus is on government to provide universal access to these kinds of services.
 We believe government should make these services so good online, that people prefer to use them.